bitmark-inc/feral-file-docs/close-ups/#16_Whistlegraph: Doodling Clockwork In Lore and Score_EN.md

-# Whistlegraph: Doodling Clockwork In Lore and Score

 On the occasion of Whistlegraph’s solo show, “[Ten Whistlegraphs](https://feralfile.com/exhibitions/ten-whistlegraphs-thv)”, writer, media maker, and educator Dorothy Rose Howard reflects on the artist groups’ work in relation to temporalities, folkloristics, and the digital.

 ASHLAND, Oregon — The smell of distant forest fires lingered in the hot dry air as the sunlight came through branches of cottonwood and alpine trees, scattering on colorfully-filled notepads.
 A group of people drawing and harmonizing on quilted blankets stretched out on a patch of emerald grass adjacent to a wooded glacial creek in Lithia Park, tucked away in the hills.